-The statement above specifies enow to instruct the engine to allocate a new context partition immediately as well as when the pattern fires.
-Without the engine would only allocate a new context partition when the pattern fires after 1 minute and every minute thereafter.
+The statement above specifies @now to instruct the engine to allocate a new context partition immediately as well as when the pattern fires.
+Without the @now the engine would only allocate a new context partition when the pattern fires after 1 minute and every minute thereafter.